pocketgems/dynamodb/docs/dynamodb.md

   Input `nextToken` is optional.
 When it's omitted or undefined, paginator will start from the beginning of the table.
 To proceed to the next page of results, the `nextToken` value returned from the previous `fetch` call must be passed back in.
-When there are no more items to be returned, the `nextToken` returned will be `undefined`.
+When there are no more rows to be returned, the `nextToken` returned will be `undefined`.
 Make sure to terminate pagination when `nextToken` is undefined, else the pagination will restart from the beginning of the table again, resulting in an infinite loop.